dcit202Andriod/DCIT-202-epic-minder-app-grp-38/README.md

 Implemented the logic for displaying and editing existing tasks.
 Collaborated with database team to ensure proper storage and retrieval of task data.

+10947903(mariepearl): Responsible for integrating the app with a backend database.
+Designed the database schema to store user information and tasks.
+Implemented database connectivity using appropriate APIs and libraries.
+Worked with the task management team to ensure proper data synchronization.